2026 Investment Policy Forum

 IISD's Investment Policy Forum (IPF) is the world's only summit of investment negotiators and policy-makers exclusively from developing countries.

-The 17th edition of the IPF will take place from September 16 to 18, 2026, in Dar es Salaam, Tanzania, bringing together investment policy-makers and negotiators from countries across Africa, Asia, Latin America, and the Caribbean, as well as representatives from international institutions and regional bodies.
+The 17th edition of the IPF will be hosted by the government of Tanzania in Dar es Salaam on September 16 to 18, 2026, bringing together investment policy-makers and negotiators from countries across Africa, Asia, Latin America, and the Caribbean, as well as representatives from international institutions and regional bodies.

-Since 2007, the IPF has provided a unique space to share challenges, solutions, and ideas across countries and continents, with the common objective of making international investment governance fairer, more resilient, and greener.
+Since 2007, the IPF has provided a unique space to share challenges, solutions, and ideas across countries and continents, with the common objective of making international investment governance fairer, more resilient, and better aligned with sustainable development goals.

-This year's IPF will continue the event's multi-year theme of coherence in investment policy-making, focusing on coherence between international, regional, and national investment policies.
+The 2026 IPF will conclude the event's multi-year theme of strengthening coherence in investment governance.
+This year's edition will focus on coherence between international, regional, and national investment governance, commitments, and priorities.

 Related content